-While the course content is on this site, the online discussions will take place in Blackboard Connect.
+While the course content is on this site, the online discussions will take place in Canvas.
 We do this for two reasons.
-First, the discussion forum capabilities of Blackboard Connect (threading, nesting, sorting, displaying etc.) are much more sophisticated than what is available in Word Press.
-Secondly, the Blackboard Connect discussion forums are restricted to registered students only so you have a certain degree of privacy.
+First, the discussion forum capabilities of Canvas (threading, nesting, sorting, displaying etc.) are much more sophisticated than what is available in Word Press.
+Secondly, Canvas Discussions are restricted to registered students only so you have a certain degree of privacy.
 This allows us to keep the course content open to the world, but restrict access to the discussions.

 There will be a number of different forums for discussion and interaction and sharing of information.
 These include: